John Waters: Personal life

 Although he has maintained apartments in New York City and San Francisco's Nob Hill, as well as a summer home in Provincetown, Waters mainly resides in Baltimore.
 All his films are set and shot there.

-As a gay man, Waters is an avid supporter of gay rights and gay pride.
+A gay man himself, Waters is an avid supporter of gay rights and gay pride.
 In a 2019 interview, he said that he dislikes publicly discussing his personal life, adding that he had a partner but that they both preferred to keep the relationship private.

 Waters was a great fan of the music of Little Richard when growing up.
 He has said that, ever since he shoplifted a copy of the Little Richard song "Lucille" in 1957, at the age of 11, "I've wished I could somehow climb into Little Richard's body, hook up his heart and vocal cords to my own, and switch identities."
 In 1987, Playboy magazine employed Waters, then aged 41, to interview his idol, but the interview did not go well, with Waters later remarking: "It turned into kind of a disaster."
-Waters' signature pencil moustache is an homage to him.
+Waters's signature pencil moustache is an homage to him.

 Waters advocated for the parole of former Manson family member Leslie Van Houten, writing in his 2010 book Role Models, "Her crime was a long, long time ago and she has paid her dues to society".
 After Van Houten was paroled in 2023, Waters said he would not speak further about her, in deference to her privacy.

 Throughout his life, Waters has been open about his recreational drug use, including marijuana and LSD, particularly with regard to his creative process.
-Waters began using LSD as a teenager, "tak[ing] LSD and see[ing]...movies all the time".
+Waters began using LSD as a teenager, "tak[ing] LSD and see[ing] ... movies all the time".
 Waters was often on LSD while making his early films, claiming in a 2016 interview "I was on LSD [during Multiple Maniacs], I don't remember [how long it took to shoot the film]!"
 He tried LSD again in his 70s, and documented the experience in his 2019 book Mr. Know-It-All.

 Waters was a smoker before quitting around 2004, saying "the only thing I've ever regretted in my whole life [was] smoking cigarettes.
 Because it was a nightmare giving up.
 It's the only thing the government ever told me that was true: It does kill you!"
-In 2022, Waters said that if he were to write his younger self a letter, he would say "quit smoking [cigarettes] and do everything else exactly the way you did."
+In 2022, Waters said that if he were to write his younger self a letter, he would say, "Quit smoking [cigarettes] and do everything else exactly the way you did."

 Other projects

 Waters continues to be involved in various creative ventures.
-In 2025, Waters narrated several different projects including an audio book collection where he voiced every character from his early movies and screenplays which included Hairspray and Pink Flamingos.
+In 2025, Waters narrated several different projects including an audiobook collection where he voiced every character from his early movies and screenplays which included Hairspray and Pink Flamingos.